dotnet/AspNetCore.Docs/aspnetcore/grpc/client.md

 A gRPC client must use the same connection-level security as the called service. gRPC client Transport Layer Security (TLS) is configured when the gRPC channel is created.
 A gRPC client throws an error when it calls a service and the connection-level security of the channel and service don't match.

 To configure a gRPC channel to use TLS, ensure the server address starts with `https`.
 For example, `GrpcChannel.ForAddress("https://localhost:5001")` uses HTTPS protocol.
-The gRPC channel automatically negotates a connection secured by TLS and uses a secure connection to make gRPC calls.
+The gRPC channel automatically negotiates a connection secured by TLS and uses a secure connection to make gRPC calls.

 > [!TIP]
 > gRPC supports client certificate authentication over TLS.
 For information on configuring client certificates with a gRPC channel, see <xref:grpc/authn-and-authz#client-certificate-authentication>.